GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 code owner.
 Note that if the email is configured as global code owner, but the email is not resolvable (see `is_resolvable` field), the user is not a code owner.
 | `is_owned_by_all_users` | Whether the the specified path in the branch is owned by all users (aka `*`).
 | `annotation` | Annotations that were set for the user.
 Contains only supported annotations (unsupported annotations are reported in the `debugs_logs`).
 Sorted alphabetically.
 | `debug_logs` | List of debug logs that may help to understand why the user is or isn't a code owner.
+This information is purely for debugging and the output may be changed at any time.
+This means bot callers must not parse the debug logs.

 ---